iqubik/routerFW/README.en.md

 The script will do all the dirty work:
 *   **Create a Makefile wrapper:** You no longer need to write them manually.
-*   **Preserve symlinks and permissions:** Unpacking happens inside a Linux container, solving Windows filesystem issues.
+*   **Preserve symlinks and permissions:** Unpacking happens inside a Linux container, solving filesystem issues.
 *   **Protect binaries:** It disables `strip` and `patchelf` so the build system doesn't touch your files.
 *   **Check architecture:** Warns if you try to import a `mips` package into an `aarch64` build.
 *   **Integrate into Menuconfig:** After import, the package will appear in `menuconfig` under the `Custom-Packages` category, ready to be included in the firmware.